Denver Assault Lawyer

 Whether you are charged with a simple misdemeanor assault or if you are accused of committing assault with a deadly weapon, you cannot afford to take any chances with the outcome of your case.
 Even after completing the terms of your sentence, you could still find that having a conviction for a violent crime on your record may make it difficult or impossible for you to find suitable housing or employment.
 We have helped countless people in your situation, and we are ready to fight for you.

-Contact us now at M. Trent Trani & Associates, P.C. for a confidential consultation with a criminal defense lawyer who has 20 years of experience and who received special training during his time as a public defender.
+Contact us now at Trent Trani Criminal Defense & DUI Attorney for a confidential consultation with a criminal defense lawyer who has 20 years of experience and who received special training during his time as a public defender.